wkorando/developer/java-panama/upcall.md

 > <copy>gcc -fPIC -shared -o ~/mylib.so upcall.c</copy>
 ```

-This will generate a shared library that hosts the C `callback_function` function that accepts, as parameter, a pointer pointing to a function with the `void()` signature.
+This will generate a shared library that hosts the C `callback_function` function.

 ```text
 > <copy>file mylib.so</copy>